No. 3 Kansas rolls into matchup with West Virginia - NewsBreak

 MORGANTOWN, W.Va. — Dawn Plitzuweit’s West Virginia women’s basketball team will aim for a second-straight win as the Mountaineers welcome TCU into the Coliseum Tuesday night.
 WVU swept all three meetings against the Horned Frogs last year, including a victory over TCU in the first round of...

-Baylor at WVU men’s hoops: Tip time, where to watch and more
+WVU women’s hoops vs TCU: Tip time, where to watch and more

-MORGANTOWN, W.Va. — Three games into Big 12 play, the Mountaineers are still looking for their first Big 12 win of the season.
-But so, too, are their next opponent.
-Here is everything you need to know about the matchup.
-Baylor at WVU men’s basketball game information.
-Date:...
+MORGANTOWN, W.Va. — Coming off the first Big 12 win of her WVU coaching career, Dawn Plitzuweit and her team return home to the friendly confines of the WVU Coliseum to take on conference foe TCU.
+Here’s everything you need to know about the game:.
+TCU at WVU...

 Mountaineer trio each scores 20-plus for first time in nearly four years